PKUbioinfo-Zhulab/DeepHoF/README.md

     cd DeepHoF

-  All scripts are under the folder
+  All scripts are under the folder.

 ## Usage